msolefonte/serverless-chatbot-thesis/README.md

-# TFG - Implementación de un chatbot sobre una arquitectura serverless
+# Implementación de un chatbot sobre una arquitectura serverless

-My End-of-Degree project
+My bachelor degree thesis.
+Note that it is in Spanish.

 ## Code